 '''

 cd /etc

 cat rsyncd.conf

 gid = users

+read only = yes

 '''

 The file /etc/trusted.hosts needs a single entry which is the TCP/IP address of the controller.
 This will allow only the controller to get an rsync session to the virtual servers.